2017 Carol Award Guidelines

-Those authors who are not ACFW members will pay a fee of $115 per entry.
-You may join ACFW at the time you enter the contest, then your contest fee will be $40 per entry.
+Authors who are not ACFW members will pay a fee of $115 per entry.
+You may join ACFW at the time you enter the contest, then pay the $45 per entry fee.

 There are no refunds and books will not be returned.

-- September 27, 2014 - Winners announced at the ACFW Conference in St. Louis, MO
+• September 23, 2017 - Winners announced at the ACFW Conference in Dallas.

-*All contest entry information, appropriate fees, and books must be received by category coordinators no later than 4:00pm CENTRAL March 15, 2014.
+**All contest entry information, appropriate fees, and books must be received by category coordinators no later than 4:00pm CENTRAL March 15, 2017.
 Failure to meet the appropriate deadline shall result in disqualification, and the entry fee shall be forfeited.
-The author is responsible to make sure all materials (books, fees, and application) are submitted on time to the contest coordinator.
+The author is responsible to make sure all materials (books, fees, and entry form) are submitted on time to the correct category coordinator.

 Each finalist will receive a certificate and a silver pin.

 Each winner will receive the Carol Award and a gold pin.
-Winning editors will receive an award.
-Winning publishers will receive a certificate.
+Winning editors will receive a certificate.